How much is this going to cost?

 Please note insurance plans rarely cover 100% of your treatment costs.
 Most plans claim to cover fees at 80%, yet due to many factors (UCR, Co-Pays, maximum annual benefits, etc.) the actual dollar amount may be closer to 66% or less.
 Because of this, patients with insurance are requested to pay 1/3 of the treatment fee at the time of service.
 Payment can be made in the form of cash, check, MasterCard, Visa, or Discover.

 Dental insurance has been a wonderful means by which people are able to afford the dental care they require.
-As a courtesy to you, we will submit you dental insurance claims.
+As a courtesy to you, we will submit your dental insurance claims.
 However keep in mind that dental insurance is a contract between you (the subscriber) and the insurance carrier.
 As we have no control over your insurance carrier’s method or amount of payment, all financial responsibility for incurred fees is ultimately yours.

 In order for us to accept your insurance, the information must be complete and verifiable.
 Outstanding insurance balances of 90 days will be billed to the patient regardless of coverage.